-The Board comprises three non-executive Directors.
+The Board comprises four non-executive Directors.
 In the light of the small size of the Board, it has been decided not to appoint a formal Nominations Committee and appointments of any new Directors are considered by the Board in meeting as a whole.
+The Board did not appoint an external search firm, but used its knowledge of the market.
+Based on merit, the decision was made to appoint Mr William McQuaker as a Director, with effect from 19 June 2023.